danbev/learning-iot/notes/rp.md

 will start after those 256 bytes.
 But this is a problem for us because we want our program to run but it will not pass this boot stage (the checksum check).
-The solution is provided by a python script named `pad_checksum` which can take our binary and padded it and adds the checksum:
+The solution is provided by a python script named `pad_checksum` which can take our binary and pad it and adds the checksum:
 ```console
 $ hexdump -C led.bin
 00000000  00 00 00 20 01 00 00 00  04 49 05 4a 0a 60 05 49  |... .....I.J.`.I|